 Austin belongs to the South, so be sure to expect the occasional drawl and lots of “y’all” and “fixin’ to” when you’re visiting.
 But the city has its own vernacular specific to its local customs and places.
 One example is Guadalupe Street, which everyone calls “The Drag,” and there is Manchaca, which is pronounced like “Man-shack” (and which was changed in 2018 to Menchaca).
 Other examples include a multitude of Spanish words that are arbitrarily pronounced; some retain the correct pronunciation while others are anglicized.
 Then you have the Austin-centric words that you just have to learn, including “Drag Rat” and “Dirty Six.”
 Don’t worry, though – after a few days here, you’ll be fluent.

 Meals in Austin are opportunities to explore the range of communities that keep it a vibrant cultural hub and destination for foodies.
 From sushi to Mexican, the city features an extraordinary variety of cuisines at its restaurants.
 The city is also home to several chefs who’ve won, or been nominated for, James Beard Awards and who create innovative menus that seek to satisfy and surprise.

-Austin has a number of beautiful parks that can serve as a great getaway from the city.
-Most notably there is Zilker Park, a 351-acre park just outside of the city, where many people go for a picnic, with their dogs, or just for a day out.
-It’s a pleasant, open space with all kinds of activities and a gorgeous view of downtown.
-You can also try the Greenbelt or McKinney Falls State Park if you want to get even more in touch with nature.
+Austin has a number of beautiful parks that offer a reprieve from the busier parts of the city.
+Most notable is Zilker Park, which is ideal for picnicking.
+It’s a scenic and open space with a gorgeous view of downtown Austin.
+You can also try the Barton Creek Greenbelt or McKinney Falls State Park if you want to get even more in touch with nature.